leogodin217/motorcycle_classification/README.md

 generalization, it requires more epochs for training and often lowers accuracy.
 Batch normalization takes a different approach.

-Instead of ignoring features, it normalizes the output of one layer and before passing it to the next layer.
+Instead of ignoring features, it normalizes the output of one layer before passing it to the next.
 This ensures that during each epoch, the model is using the same distribution between all layers.
 With no generalization, we simply pass data as it is.
 My experiments showed that batch normalization was probably the best.
 Just like in other experiments, there was not a clear winner, but something that seemed to generalize better, while still having room to improve with more training.
-More importantly, batch normalization shows a steadily decreasing validation loss.
+More importantly, batch normalization showed a steadily decreasing validation loss.

 ![](./media/image20.png)